- Is Energy A Good Career Path?

 - Final Thoughts

 Is Energy A Good Career Path?

-Yes, energy is a good career path that is filled with a variety of job opportunities that can offer long term stability and fair wages.
-Opportunities for an energy career exist for those with degrees, and those that are focused on skilled trade careers.
+Yes, energy is a good career path that is filled with a variety of careers that can offer long term stability and fair wages.
+There are positions for an energy career exist for those with degrees, and those that are focused on skilled trade careers.

 Below are a variety of the most common careers in the energy industry.
 Although we focus on profiling skilled trades, we have included other jobs as well – even if they do require a Bachelor’s degree or higher.